St. Antipas

 • Where he lived: He lived in Pergamum, a significant city of the Roman province of Asia, which corresponds to modern-day Turkey.

-• His patronage: Saint Antipas is known as the patron saint against toothaches and diseases of the teeth.
+• His patronage: Saint Antipas is known as the patron saint of toothaches and diseases of the teeth.

 Saint Antipas, an intriguing figure from the annals of early Christian history, is a compelling testament to the power of faith.
 His life and martyrdom provide a timeless example of resolute commitment to one’s beliefs, even in the face of extreme adversity.